Rabid (1977 film): Plot

 At the clinic, Dr. Keloid becomes infected by Rose's stinger, causing chaos as he attacks a nurse during an operation.
 Rose escapes and hitchhikes to Montreal, where she infects a truck driver.
 Hart, along with Dr. Keloid's business partner Murray Cypher, teams up with police chief Claude LePointe and public health officials to discuss the escalating epidemic.
 Hart witnesses an infected police officer before the officer is shot.
 He calls Rose's friend, Mindy, and asks her to keep Rose at her apartment if she shows up.
 Rose arrives in Montreal and stays with Mindy.
 While Mindy watches a news broadcast about a rabies-like epidemic spreading in the city, Rose goes to an adult movie theater and infects a patron.
 Later, Mindy encounters an infected woman attacking passengers on the subway.
 Meanwhile, LePointe and his team are attacked by infected workmen.
 With the outbreak worsening and rabies treatments failing, Dr. Royce Gentry advises a shoot-to-kill policy to prevent further infections.
 Martial law is declared and the Canadian Army sets up roadblocks, while NBC-suited soldiers help dispose of bodies.
+Rose attempts to seduce a male victim among a crowd of Christmas shoppers in a mall, but is interrupted when an infected man attacks, spurring a violent shootout by armed forces.

 Murray and Hart arrive at Murray's home, where Murray finds his baby dead and is attacked by his infected wife.
 Hart drives into the abandoned city to search for Rose.
 An infected person jumps onto his car but is shot by soldiers, who disinfect Hart's vehicle before allowing him to continue.
 Mindy watches a news report indicating the infection may have originated at the Keloid Clinic.
 Rose returns to Mindy's apartment and feeds on her.
 Hart finds Rose in the act and pleads with her to seek treatment, but she denies responsibility for the epidemic.
 Rose infects a man in the apartment lobby and locks herself in a room with him, planning to test whether he becomes infected.
 As Hart desperately tries to convince her to leave, the man turns rabid and attacks Rose.
 The next morning, Rose's body is found in an alley by NBC-suited soldiers, who dispose of her corpse in a garbage truck.

+Themes

+Rabid has been noted by several journalists and critics for its political themes, particularly the breakdown of societal institutions, paralleling the October Crisis of 1970 in which Prime Minister Pierre Trudeau controversially activated the War Measures Act in several Canadian cities, including Montreal.
+Journalist Linda Gross of the Los Angeles Times noted in her 1977 review of the film that Rabid contains "ominous political overtones, effectively showing how martial law and police tyranny can become another kind of epidemic."
+The Canadian Film Encyclopedia echoes this sentiment, describing the film as a "subversive commentary on the October Crisis of 1970; the film was shot in Montreal and features a world so crippled by fear that martial law has been imposed."